Generic selectors

 Hawza Studies

-The BA (Hons) Hawza Studies programme is a unique course in which students gain a deep understanding of Islam within a modern framework of study.
+The BA-Equivalent Hawza Studies programme is a unique course in which students gain a deep understanding of Islam within a modern framework of study.
 The course is consistent with the subjects taught in traditional centres of Hawza studies, such as Qum and Najaf, and incorporates some additional modules that suit the needs of Muslims living in the West.
 Since the successful study of Islamic sciences requires knowledge of the Arabic language, students are required to know Arabic before starting their BA Equivalent programme.
 For this purpose, students would be required to take the one year Qur’anic Arabic course unless they can pass the Arabic Language test.
 This intensive course will equip students with the necessary skills required to access primary Arabic sources in order to perform their independent reading and research.

 KEY FEATURES OF THE BA HAWZA STUDIES PROGRAMME